 - Bladder infections or bladder stones.

-- Surgery or biopsy requiring use of a urinary catheter.
+- Surgery or biopsy requires the use of a urinary catheter.

 - Prostate stones.